SvenGroot/JumboCore/doc/UserGuide/Components.md

 # Jumbo Components

-In this section, we'll take a look at the components that make up Jumbo and how they work.
+In this section, we'll take a look at the components that make up Jumbo and the basics of how they work.
 Jumbo consists of a distributed file system and the Jumbo Jet data processing engine.

 ## Jumbo assemblies